kgieselman/kgieselman/README.md

     -TBD for case files
     -QMK for Firmware

-I'm currently learning more about RTOS
+I'm currently researching RTOS and Bluetooth for IOT applications.

 <!--
 **kgieselman/kgieselman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.